-If Ms. Nemerov voluntarily terminated her employment without good reason, or if we terminated her employment for cause, she would have been entitled to receive only her base salary through the date of termination.
-In the event her employment terminated due to her death or disability, Ms. Nemerov or her estate would have been entitled to receive all payments due to her through the date of her death or termination due to disability.
-In the event Ms. Nemerov's employment terminated due to her death or disability, or she terminated her employment due to retirement, she would have been entitled to receive a pro-rated amount, based on the percentage of time that had elapsed during the applicable performance periods, of the unvested RPSUs held by her, which would vest at the end of the applicable performance period, subject to our achievement of pre-established financial goals.
-For death or disability, unvested stock options would have continued to vest according to their original vesting schedule.
+If Ms. Hermann voluntarily terminates her employment without good reason, or if we terminate her employment for cause, she will be entitled to receive only her base salary through the date of termination.
+In the event of her termination due to her death or disability, Ms. Hermann or her estate will be entitled to receive all payments due to her through the date of her death or termination due to disability.
+Under the New Hermann Employment Agreement, in the event of a termination due to death or disability, Ms. Hermann shall also be entitled to have her equity awards be treated in the same manner as they would be if she were terminated without cause.

-If we terminated her employment without cause within 12 months following our change of control (as defined in her employment agreement), then, in lieu of the foregoing amounts, Ms. Nemerov would have been entitled to receive a lump sum amount, payable within 15 days after the termination of her employment (unless required otherwise by Section 409A of the Code), equal to two times the sum of her annual base salary and two times the bonus she was paid for the fiscal year immediately prior to her termination, her unvested stock options granted under the 2010 Stock Incentive Plan would have fully vested and her unvested RPSUs granted under the 2010 Stock Incentive Plan would have fully vested and her unvested options and unvested RPSUs granted to Ms. Nemerov under the 1997 Stock Incentive Plan would have immediately vested at target levels of performance, and all of her vested options would have remained exercisable for six months.
-In addition, Ms. Nemerov would have been entitled to continue to participate during the severance period in any group medical, dental or life insurance plans in which she participated prior to termination.
+Under the Former Hermann Employment Agreement, if we terminated Ms. Hermann's employment without cause, or if she terminated her employment for good reason, within 12 months following our Change in Control (as defined in her employment agreement), she would have been entitled to receive a lump sum amount, payable within 15 days after the termination of her employment (unless required otherwise by Section 409A of the Code), equal to twice the sum of her annual base salary and the bonus paid to her for the fiscal year immediately preceding the fiscal year in which her employment terminated, and any unvested stock options granted under the 2010 Stock Incentive Plan would have vested and unvested RPSUs granted under the 2010 Stock Incentive Plan would have vested at either actual or target levels of performance as determined in accordance with the 2010 Stock Incentive Plan.
+In addition, Ms. Hermann would have been entitled to continue to participate during the severance period in any group medical, dental or life insurance plans in which she participated prior to termination.